 In the year 1908, Jack Thorp visited P.A.
 Speckmann at his print shop in Estancia, New Mexico and had him print 2000 copies of his "Songs of the Cowboys".
 Mark and I performed all around the West in 2008 telling everyone of the centennial of the very first book of cowboy songs.
 We will continue to celebrate Jack's legacy.
 The Center for Western and Cowboy Poetry or, Cowboy Poetry at the Bar - D Ranch has assembled a great study of the early cowboy writers and showcase contemporary writers and events today.
 They have assembled the most complete study of Jack Thorp known to me.
 I invite you to visit their page here about Thorp and then stay to see everything else they offer.

 Mark Lee Gardner I first visited Bent's Old Fort in '83.
 There in front of the trading post was this fellow playing some old tunes on a banjo.
 It was just what the place needed.
 It brought things to life and completed the setting.
 That was musician, historian and author, Mark Lee Gardner.
 I see us as kindred spirits, we see the value of keeping these old songs alive.
 Over the decades we've been on the same mission, often together as a duo which is what I prefer.
 On his website you'll learn more about him, his projects and many books that he's published.
 Besides his skill with the banjo, he's one of the best bones players I know of and is dandy with a tenor guitar!
-Check out Mark's latest book to be released in July, "Shot All To Hell: Jesse James, the Northfield Raid, and the Wild West's Greatest Escape" To see all of Mark's books, projects, and his latest "Outlaws" CD to accompany his books, click here.
+Check out Mark's latest book, "Rough Riders: Theodore Roosevelt, His Cowboy Regiment, and the Immortal Charge Up San Juan Hill" To see all of Mark's books, CDs and projects, click here.